nicklasbns/Lizard/README.md

 # v 1.0.1
 ## Bugfixes
 - Fixed bug where sprites would turn black just after watching ad
+- Fixed bug where coin indicator sometimes would go out of place

 # v 1.0